 Axiom: Objects retain their objecthood for as long as they exist.

 A human body continues to exist even after being buried in a pile of cement.
 A watch that has been taken apart for repair ceases to exist for as long as it is disassembled.
+BFO thus allows intermittent existence for some continuants.

+?
 Some objects may change type from one time to the next (a fetus becomes a baby, which in turn becomes a child).
+Is this consistent with monohierarchy?

 Conjoined twins